changliao1025/hexwatershed_tutorial/README.md

 - `cd hexwatershed/build`

+- If you are using brew on MacOS:

-- `cmake CMakeLists.txt -DCMAKE_CXX_COMPILER=g++-10`
+   `cmake CMakeLists.txt -DCMAKE_CXX_COMPILER=g++-10`

+  If you are on Linux, and the correct g++ is already in the system path

+   `cmake CMakeLists.txt`

 - `make install`

-3. Create/activate a conda environment and install Python packages
+1. Create/activate a conda environment and install Python packages

 - `conda config --set channel_priority strict`